Sami-Ullah-Tufail/Portfolio-Website-design.github.io/README.md

 ### Tech Stack <a name="tech-stack"></a>

-> this project is built using html-css and nodjs
+> this project is built using html-css.
 <details>
   <summary>Client</summary>
   <ul>